 For any staff member to deliver good CX, your organisation must clearly define excellent customer experiences.
 This is more than laying out a process to follow, which can inadvertently ignore what the customer actually wants to achieve when they contacted you.

 A clear position on what good CX looks like is an essential starting position.
 CX isn’t just driven by your organisation.
 It must be shaped by what you can find out from your customers.
-You probably have a good handle on metrics such as first-time call resolution, call duration etc. It’s likely that you also conduct some sort of survey with your customers to assess their satisfaction with service that they receive.
+You probably have a good handle on metrics such as first-time call resolution, call duration etc. It’s likely you also conduct some sort of survey with your customers, to assess their satisfaction with the service they receive.

 You need additional data to reflect what’s happening in customer journeys across the organisation.
 And that will often be much wider than the contact centre experience.

 Data driven CX

 Retailers including Amazon, Starbucks, Ikea and ASOS have shown the importance of gathering data at every touchpoint and making use of all of that information.
 Building intelligence to direct stock buying decisions, marketing promotion to guide future purchases and planning staffing levels.

 It’s vital to make that data and intelligence accessible to agents in a form they can make use of.
 Automate where you pull the data in from and how it’s presented to the agent so they can quickly understand it.
 The more automation and digital interactions you employ throughout your processes, the more data you can easily gather.
 Placing relevant customer data and critical information and tools at your agent’s fingertips ensures each interaction goes smoothly.
 As always, knowledge is power!